Blocky-mint/Folly/README.md

 ## Credits

-This project, Folly, was created by [user1342](https://github.com/user1342) and is maintained by its contributors.
+This project, Folly, was created by [user1342](https://github.com/user1342) and is maintained by him and its contributors.
 For a complete list of those who have helped with the development, please see the [contributors page](https://github.com/user1342/Folly/graphs/contributors).

 If you use Folly in your research or security work, please consider citing it as:
 ```